 ON THE AVERAGE

-Iowa averages 7.2 yards on 88 first down plays, 6.0 yards on 60 second down plays, 5.1 yards on 36 third down plays and 4.8 yards on six fourth down plays.
+Iowa averages 7.1 yards on 152 first down plays, 5.1 yards on 101 second down plays, 5.3 yards on 62 third down plays and 4.8 yards on nine fourth down plays.

 AVERAGE SCORING DRIVES

-Iowa averages 6.8 plays, 55.3 yards and 2:48 elapsed time on 16 scoring drives.
-Twelve of the 16 scoring drives resulted in touchdowns.
-Iowa had three 10-play scoring drives that were all over four minutes in time of possession vs. Maine.
-Hawkeye opponents average 6.0 plays, 32.5 yards and 1:14 elapsed time on only two offensive scoring drives.
+Iowa averages 6.8 plays, 54.0 yards and 2:57 elapsed time on 23 scoring drives.
+Sixteen of the 23 scoring drives resulted in touchdowns.
+Hawkeye opponents average 8.4 plays, 55.2 yards and 2:52 elapsed time on only nine offensive scoring drives.

 IOWA IN THE RED ZONE

-Iowa is 12-15 (80%) in the red zone (9 TD, 3 FG) this season.
-The Hawkeyes have scored 22 touchdowns and four field goals on their last 30 red zone possessions the last six games, dating back to last season.
+Iowa is 17-22 (77.3%) in the red zone (12 TD, 5 FG) this season.
+The Hawkeyes have scored 25 touchdowns and six field goals on their last 37 red zone possessions (83.8%) the last eight games, dating back to last season.
 The Hawkeye defense has limited the opposition to 6-11 (54.5%) in the red zone, which ranks sixth-best in the country.
-Iowa State, the Hawkeyes' third opponent, was the first team to reach the red zone and was 0-3, including two failed attempts inside the five-yard line.
+Iowa State, the Hawkeyes' third opponent, was the first team to reach the red zone against Iowa and was 0-3, including two failed attempts inside the five-yard line.

 POINTS OFF TURNOVERS

-Iowa has scored 14 points off turnovers through three games.
+Iowa has scored 20 points following 11 opponent turnovers.
 The Black and Gold scored 14 points following two interceptions vs. Maine, three points after two Pittsburgh miscues and three points after a Northwestern interception.
 The Hawkeyes failed to score after collecting three FIU and Iowa State miscues.
 The Hawkeyes have turned the ball over 10 times, allowing their opponents to score 17 points.
-Iowa record one turnover vs. Maine and Pittsburgh, two vs. FIU and three times vs. Iowa State.
-The Cyclones are the only team that was able to score following the takeaways, scoring only a field goal, while the Wildcats turned the Iowa miscues into 14 points.
+Iowa record one turnover vs. Maine and Pittsburgh, two vs. FIU and Iowa State and five vs. Northwestern.
+The Cyclones tallied a field goal, while the Wildcats turned the Iowa miscues into 14 points.